cozuya/secret-hitler/wiki/Read-Me.md

 before it’s too late.

 Effectively this is a take on the classic social deduction/hidden role board game genre such as Werewolf and Mafia, but closer to the Resistance.
 Games are 5-10 players, the minority (fascists) know who everyone is and the majority (liberals) don't know anything.
-Over the course of the game the liberals need to try to figure out the fascists to win and the fascists need to remain hidden, with an extra "superfascist" role with an additional win condition for both sides.
+Over the course of the game the liberals tend to seek out the fascists in order to have a stronger advantage, thus the fascists need to blend in, as well as protect their hitler, who provides an additional win condition for both sides (if killed, libs win & if elected after 3R enacted, fasc win), in order to succeed on their end.
 This codebase is a "lobby style" implementation of this game - anyone can make a game which is displayed on a list on the "home" page, when enough players are seated it starts, anyone can watch a game in progress, etc.